Nurse Intern IV

 Our Graduate Nurse Program is committed to providing a comprehensive curriculum and guidance for the onboarding period.
 This curriculum advocates advancement across the education continuum, encompassing the orientee, preceptor, mentor and existing team members assisting the new graduate to transition into clinical practice.

 - Complete all required Mountain States Health Alliance orientation

 - Achieve competencies guided by a standardized outlined curriculum

 - Develop understanding of the Mountain States Standards of Nursing Excellence and Shared Leadership Model

 - Develop a peer support group through networking opportunities provided

 - Develop a career plan that includes BEST and certification

-Nurses will earn an excellent salary while gaining valuable MSHA standards of patient care knowledge and skills.
-New graduate nurses will work under the direction of an experienced clinical leader and preceptor with a variety of expertise.
+Nurses will earn an excellent salary while gaining valuable standards of patient care knowledge and skills.
+New graduate nurses will work under the direction of an experienced clinical leader and preceptor with expertise in a variety of areas.

 More about New Graduate Nurses at Mountain States Health Alliance